 - Complex carbohydrates for energy and additional vitamins and minerals

-Our Stage 3 baby foods are designed to be a complete meal that meets your baby’s physical and cognitive developmental needs—not just a sweet snack to fill their tummies!
+Our Stage 3 baby foods are designed to be a healthy addition to your baby’s breast milk or formula routine that helps them meet their physical and cognitive developmental needs—not just a sweet snack to fill their tummies!
 In place of fruit, our meals get their hints of natural sweetness through baby-friendly veggies like peas or butternut squash.

 3. Creative Flavors to Build a Varied Palate